ShumailaAhmed/AI-Workshop/README.md

 plt.xlabel('epoch')
 ```

-In order to visualize how good out output model fits the data points we can call the plot_fit function we made in last section
+To visualize how good our output model fits the data points we can call the plot_fit function we made in the last section
 ```
 plot_fit("Trained Model")
 ```

-If this is your first time applying a machine learning algorithm it is a pretty big step, Congratulations !
+If this is your first time applying a machine learning algorithm it is a pretty big step, Congratulations!

-Right now we trained a model to fit a set of datapoints.
-Next step is to learn how to use a Linear model to classify between two discrete classes of data points.
+Right now we trained a model to fit a set of data points.
+The next step is to learn how to use a Linear model to classify between two discrete classes of data points.

 ## Introduction To Perceptron

-A perceptron is a single layered neural network, most basic form of a neural network.
-NNs are inspired by biological nerual networks.
+A perceptron is a single-layered neural network, the most basic form of a neural network.
+NNs are inspired by biological neural networks.

 ### What is deep learning

 Deep learning leverages the use of deep neural networks.
 It emulates the way we humans learn, it is widely used to learn patterns from observational data.
-The deeper the network, more complex information the network can learn.
+The deeper the network, the more complex information the network can learn.

 ![Gradient Descent](https://github.com/ShumailaAhmed/AI-Workshop/blob/main/neuralnet.png)

 ### Creating Dataset
 To import the dataset we will use sklearn.
-Sklearn provides access to many perprepared datasets.
+Sklearn provides access to many preprepared datasets.
 ```
 import torch
 import numpy as np